-The soils were analysed for the presence and abundances of the major taxonomic groups of soil organisms: bacteria, fungi, protozoa, nematodes, enchytraeids, and microarthropods.
-Within these taxonomic groups we defined 'trophic groups' based on diet and life-history traits, following the method of Moore et al. (1988).
-Abundances were transformed into estimates of biomass based on body-size information, and expressed in units of kg carbon per hectare for the 0-10 cm top soil layer.

-Bacterial biomass, fungal biomass, leucine incorporation, and protozoa were measured after a pre-incubation period of 2 weeks at 20°C. Bacterial numbers and cell volumes, and fungal hyphal lengths were measured in microscopic slides (Bloem and Vos, 2004).
-Bacterial cell numbers and volumes were determined using confocal laser scanning microscopy combined with an image analysis system.
-The data were transformed into bacterial biomass, taking a specific carbon content of $3.20 \cdot 10^{-13}$ g C μ m-3 (Bloem et al., 1995).
-For the transformation of fungal hyphal lengths to fungal biomass we described fungal volume as a cylinder with spherical ends (V = $(\pi/4)$ W2 (L-W/3), where V = volume in μ m3, L = length in μ m, and W= diameter in μ m), with a mean hyphal diameter of 2.5 μ m and a specific carbon content of

-$1.30 \cdot 10^{-13}$ g C μ m-3.
-Bacterial growth activity was estimated by measuring incorporation rates of [14C]leucine (Bloem and Bolhuis, 2006).
+- The soils were analysed for the presence and abundances of the major taxonomic groups of soil organisms: bacteria, fungi, protozoa, nematodes, enchytraeids, and microarthropods.
+Within these taxonomic groups we defined "trophic groups" based on diet and life-history traits, following the method of Moore et al. (1988).
+Abundances were transformed into estimates of biomass based on body-size information, and expressed in units of kg carbon per hectare for the 0-10 cm top soil layer. - Bacterial biomass, fungal biomass, leucine incorporation, and protozoa were measured after a pre-incubation period of 2 weeks at 20 °C. Bacterial numbers and cell volumes and fungal hyphal lengths were measured in microscopic slides (Bloem and Vos, 2004).
+Bacterial cell numbers and volume were determined using confocal laser scanning microscopy combined with an image analysis system.
+The data were trans- - formed into bacterial biomass, taking a specific carbon content of $3.20 \times 10^{-13}$ g C μm-3 (Bloem et al., 1995).
+For the transformation of fungal hyphal lengths to fungal biomass we described fungal volume as a cylinder with spherical ends ( $V = (\pi/4)W^2(L - (W/3))$ ) where V = volume (μm), L = length (μm) and W = diameter (μm)), with a mean hyphal diameter of 2.5 μm and a specific carbon content of $1.30 \times 10^{-13}$ g C μm-3.
+Bacterial growth activity was estimated by measuring incorporation rates of [C] leucine (Bloem and Bolhuis, 2006).

 Two trophic groups of protozoa (flagellates and amoebae) were measured using the most probable number method (Bloem et al., 1994).
-Numbers were converted to biomass assuming a spherical shape with diameters of 4.6 μ m and 9.1 μ m for flagellates and amoebae respectively, and a volume to C conversion factor of $1 \cdot 10^{-13}$ C μ m-3 (Bloem et al., 1994).
+Numbers were converted to biomass assuming a spherical shape with diameters of 4.6 and 9.1 μm for flagellates and amoebae respectively, and a volume to C conversion factor of $1 \times 10^{-13}$ C $\mu$ m-3 (Bloem et al., 1994).